pboyer/DesignScript/LanguageSpec.md

   </tr>
 </table>

 The default value of all other types is "null".

-### User defined types

-User defined types are supported through [class mechanism](#heading=h.ussn8fy27o8t) .
-Objects, instances of classes, may contain

-* Properties
-* Instance methods
-* Static members
-* Constructors

-Only single inheritance is allowed in DesignScript.

-### List
+### Table

 #### Rank

 If a type has rank suffix, it declares a list.
-The number of "[]" specifies the number of rank. “[]..[]” specifies arbitrary rank.
+The number of closed square brackets "[]" specify rank. “[]..[]” specifies arbitrary rank.
 For example,

 ```
 int[]     // an integer list whose rank is 1